Tottenham buckles again in familiar style, City jumps to 3rd

 Ivan Cavaleiro scored a header of his own in the 74th minute to earn Fulham a 1-1 draw at the Tottenham Hotspur Stadium, giving Mourinho that sinking feeling he is starting to know well.

-After all, Tottenham has conceded second-half equalizers in draws against Crystal Palace and Wolverhampton over the past month.
+After all, Tottenham has conceded late equalizers in draws against Crystal Palace and Wolverhampton over the past month.
 In that period, there was also the 90th-minute header scored by Roberto Firmino to earn Liverpool a 2-1 win over Spurs at Anfield.

 Earlier in the season, Tottenham squandered home leads in draws against Newcastle and West Ham.